calledAdo/Quotex/README.md

 # Quotex

-Quotex is a decntralised exchange built on the icp that utilises a fully onchian orderbook to execute swaps on the partivular asset
+Quotex is a decentralised exchange built on the icp that utilises a fully onchain orderbook to execute swaps on the particular asset pair

 Deployed Canisters